Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 A microservices-based program may operate several services that interact with one another.
 When one or more services stop working, things become complicated.
 Decoding the entire request path in microservices is challenging.
 Developers need to understand the whole request flow, including which services were used, how frequently they were leveraged, and in what order.

-You should have accurate records available and a separate Id to correlate requests to respond to these concerns.
-You should have a suitable method for tracking errors that may include multiple microservices.
+You should have accurate records available and a separate ID to correlate requests to respond to these concerns.
+Also, you should have a suitable method for tracking errors that may include multiple microservices.
 Moreover, as the business logic of your applications is distributed across various microservices, the complexity of monitoring and logging increases rapidly.

-Nowadays, microservices logging has become an essential tool to not only track errors but also to collect important metrics from an application.
+Nowadays, the microservices logging tool has become essential not only for tracking errors but also for collecting important metrics from an application.
 This valuable data can help understand the internals of microservices and make them more efficient and error-resilient.

 Microservices project context

-In the analyzed case, our application consists of two backend microservices.
+In the analyzed case, our application consists of two back-end microservices.
 So, using our logger library, we can track what happens in a specific environment with a particular microservice.
-For this, let us use a monorepo approach, create two backend services and a common logging library built on a Winston logger lib.
+For this, let us use a monorepo approach, creating two back-end services and a common logging solution.
+We will use a library built on a Winston logger lib.

 Microservices logging Implementation